awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 **To delete a file share**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. Choose **File shares**, and choose the file share that you want to delete\.